This site may earn commission from product links. Scores reflect our editorial methodology. Learn more

 Cons

-• -Less proven track record than mesh-based systems
+• -Less proven long-term track record than mesh-based systems

-• -Bristles may flatten over time under repeated impact
+• -Bristles may flatten under repeated heavy impacts

 • -Narrower protection area than full mesh guards